The new and rejuvenated Paphos Old Town is a must-visit when in town! Let me show you why and how to make the most out

 We spent an evening walking around and trying out different places to sit and drink and we ended up reviewing some of the best-rated bars in all of Paphos.
 Every single place we went to was 5-star.
 Check out the entire article on Paphos Nightlife here.

-The cocktail bars are some of the best and passionate I have ever been to.
+The cocktail bars are some of the best and most passionate I have ever been to.
 Paphos Old Town has an incredibly friendly and community-based culture among its bars, which is so refreshing.

 I highly recommend the following places to drink if you’re visiting the Paphos Old Town in the evening: